p-harting/local-bar/README.md

 ![Test of color contrast main](assets/docs/testing/main-colors.png) These tests aimed to verify that text elements across the website maintain sufficient contrast against their respective backgrounds, thus ensuring readability and usability for individuals with visual impairments.
 ### Bugs
-- [✔] Mobile footer is too big because of hidden right side
+- [✔] Mobile footer is too big because of the hidden right side
-- [✔] White line between navigation and main because of wrong margin
+- [✔] White line between navigation and main because of the wrong margin
-- [✔] Mobile menu not opening because of open paragraph in index.html
+- [✔] Mobile menu not opening because of an open paragraph in index.html

 ## Deployment
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here: https://p-harting.github.io/local-bar/